CoalaWeb/cw-country-iso-code/README.md

 #### Need a JSON encoded list of country names and their ISO 3166-1-alpha-2 codes?

-Then you are in the right place.
-I recently created this for a one of my Joomla based extensions and I thought it might be useful for others so feel to grab a copy.
+I recently created this for a one of my Joomla based extensions and thought it might be useful for others.

 ## <a name="example"></a>Example